 Support for new mums and parents-to-be

 You can self-refer through the service website.
-Priority is given to women who are pregnant or in the first year after the birth of their baby.
+Priority is given to women and partners of women who are pregnant or in the first year after the birth of their baby.
 This means you don’t have to join the general waiting list, however, as this is not a crisis service there is usually a short wait.
 This service is open to anyone over 17 years old registered with a Leeds area GP, so it’s also available for partners or other family members.

 Support includes Omnitherapy online video courses you can access immediately, with topics including postnatal depression and managing stress in parenthood.
 There are also live online group classes, telephone and online video support and face-to-face support for people who are not able to access treatment online.